jaliagag/21_linux/k8s/course-udemy.md

 9. Once done,  the kubelet updates the status back to the API server and
 10. the API server then updates the data back in the ETCD cluster.

-A similar pattern is followed every time a change is requested.
-The kube-apiserver is at the center of all the different tasks that needs to be performed to make a change in the cluster.
+A similar pattern is followed every time a change is requested. **The kube-apiserver is at the center of all the different tasks that needs to be performed to make a change in the cluster**.

-To summarize, the kube-api server is responsible for Authenticating and validating requests, retrieving and updating data in ETCD data store. in fact, kube-api server is the only component that interacts directly with the etcd datastore.
+To summarize, the kube-api server is responsible for Authenticating and validating requests, retrieving and updating data in ETCD data store. in fact, _kube-api server is the only component that interacts directly with the etcd datastore_.
 The other components such as the scheduler, kube-controller-manager & kubelet uses the API server to perform updates in the cluster in their respective areas.

 If you bootstrapped your cluster using kubeadm tool then you don't need to know this but if you are setting up the hard way, then kube-apiserver is available as a binary in the kubernetes release page.
 Download it and configure it to run as a service on your kubernetes master node.
 The kube-api server is run with a lot of parameters.
 Throughout this section we are going to take a peak at how to install and configure these individual components of the kubernetes architecture.

 You don't have to understand all of the options right now but I think having a high level understanding on some of these now will make it easier later when we configure the whole cluster and all of its components from scratch.